-Our characters are an expedition investigating a mysterious supernatural/environmental event.
-They think they’re in a mystery, or maybe an adventure.
+Our characters are on an expedition investigating a mysterious supernatural/environmental event.
+They think they’re in a mystery story, or maybe an adventure.
 They’re not.
 They’re in horror.
-(Because I’m slow this month, I am now most of the way through the next book, and a different viewpoint character is also in horror and but think they’re in a thriller.)
+(I am now most of the way through the next book, and a different viewpoint character is also in horror and but think they’re in a thriller.)
 The mismatch between the rules the characters think govern the world they live in, and the rules that actually govern the world (which may or may not actually be our world) drives a lot of their terrible decisions and consequently the drama.
 That and the possible and definite instances of mind control, of course.
 What is Area X?
-I don’t know yet, but it’s sure not a mystery or adventure…
+I don’t know yet, but it’s sure not a mystery or adventure setting…

 Genre: horror, mystery.
 Format: novel.
 Rating: 3/3

 I have already thoroughly documented my love of both the Outlander series and the concept of tie-in novellas in general (especially for Outlander – helps keep my momentum going when I just don’t have a thousand pages in me).
-You should see those posts, and then go back to start at the first book (also called Outlander).
 The series complex consists of the currently eight main novels of which the shortest is over 800 pages, the handful of Lord John novels of normal novel length plus some novellas, and a scattering of other novellas and short stories about various characters major and minor, and these two fall in the last category.
-I’d suggest getting through at least the fourth main book before reading Virgins, and I’m between six and seven and found The Space Between perfectly intelligible, though I think it takes place during the seventh.
+They’re quick bites, but because the main series overwhelmingly follows Claire and Jamie, it’s nice to get some dedicated time in other characters’ heads.

 Genre (both): relationship drama, character study.
 Format: novellas.
 Rating: 3/3 both